-Mohammed Zubair gets bail from Delhi court in case related to 2018 tweet
+Mohammed Zubair bail: Democracy can’t work unless citizens express views, says judge

 Advocate Vrinda Grover, appearing for Zubair on Thursday, told the court that an anonymous Twitter account had complained to the police about the tweet and the identity of the person had not yet been revealed, The Indian Express reported.

-Additional Sessions Judge Devender Kumar Jangala asked Additional Public Prosecutor Atul Shrivastava if the police had recorded the statement of the person running the account.
+The judge asked Additional Public Prosecutor Atul Shrivastava if the police had recorded the statement of the person running the account.
 The public prosecutor said that the police had the details of the account, but had not recorded the statement yet.

 In response, the judge said that the police needed to go by the Code of Criminal Procedure, and not by tweets.